coencoensmeets/Letterboxd-sorter/README.md

 [the new list page](https://letterboxd.com/list/new/) .It also puts out an image of all the colours the code extracted from the poster.
 The last thing it exports is a plotly graph where all the colours are plotted by RGB value.

+### Updates
+A new custom sorting method has been implemented: Using a K-means system to sort colours.
+This is an improvement over the old system.
+Colours are nw sorted into groups before begin sorted by value.
+List support has also been added.
+When running the script, the username can now be substituted for a lists url.

 ### How to use / Example

 In the following example my personal Letterboxd account will be used: _(Consider a follow)_ [coencoensmeets](https://letterboxd.com/coencoensmeets/).